 If the facility cannot provide adequate accommodation (per widths indicated in this section), appropriately sign the facility to warn users of the deficiencies or require bicyclists to dismount and cross the structure as a pedestrian.
 Section 17-2.02(i) provides additional design guidance for structures on bicycle paths.
-The AASHTO Bridge Manual specifies a 4'-6" (1.4 m) outside railing height.
-Design on-road bicycle accommodations accordingly.
-Bridge railing on off-road-shared-use paths must meet a 3'-6" (1.1 m) minimum rail height requirement.
+The department's policy on railing specifies a 4'-6" (1.4 m) outside railing height on roadway structures.
+Bridge railing on off-road shared-use paths must meet a 3'-6" (1.1 m) minimum rail height requirement.